peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-24-sermon-maundy-thurs-Ps-116.md

 ## Notes

 Fifth Petition of the Lord's Prayer

+Ex 12:5.
+The Passover lamb can also be a goat.

+Ex 12:11.
+Eat it in haste.

 Ps 116:14.
 What vow will I make to the Lord for all His benefits to me?
 What vow shall I make as I take up the cup of salvation and partake of the true body and blood of Jesus?